microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 * KPI: Dev NSAT is positive (min), >20 (aspirational) as we exit 2019.
     * Measurement: Developer survey via SIUF, e.g.: "How useful is the feature?"

+Control is accessible to end users.

+* KPI: F6 is discoverable to keyboard navigation users.
+    * Measurement: Number of devices and total number of times F6 is used to access the control.

+* KPI:
+    * Measurement: Number of times a control has immediately iterated through its lifecycle to force a close because it could not find room to show.

 ##### P1: Feature Performance Indicators

 Ratio of apps applying teaching tip should be comparable across all Windows experiences.